ePages-de/epages-devportal/_posts/2020/2020-09-10-there-is-no-need-to-use-comic-sans-ms.md

 ### Montserrat

-This font was designed by Julieta Ulanovsky to celebrate the beauty of urban typography.
+[This font](https://fonts.google.com/specimen/Montserrat){:target="_blank"} was designed by Julieta Ulanovsky to celebrate the beauty of urban typography.
 Although it works best for headlines, you can use it as a body text font.
 The slight horizontal stretch of each letter of this typeface gives it a futuristic and modern look.
 It comes in 18 (!) styles and works good on its own.